I. General Information Regarding the Standing Committees of the Corporation

 A. Qualification for Membership

-Only current members of the Corporation may serve on a standing committee of the Corporation, with the exception of the Committee on Facilities & Design and the Committee on Investment, both of which may include, at the discretion of the Corporation, members who are not current Trustees or Fellows.
+Only current members of the Corporation may serve on a standing committee of the Corporation, with the exception of the Committee on Facilities and Campus Planning, Brown Medical School Committee, and Committee on Investment, which may include, at the discretion of the Corporation, members who are not current Trustees or Fellows.

-Current members of the Corporation must serve on one - and only one - of the following four committees: Academic Affairs, Budget & Finance, Campus Life, and Advancement.
-The Chancellor and President are ex officio members of each of these four committees.
-The Vice Chancellor, Treasurer, Secretary, and Chair of the Nominating Committee will each serve on two of these four committees.
+Current members of the Corporation must serve on one - and only one - of the following three committees: Academic Affairs, Budget and Finance, and Campus Life.
+The Chancellor and President are ex officio members of each of these three committees.
+The Vice Chancellor, Treasurer, Secretary, and Chair of the Governance and Nominating Committee will each serve on two of these three committees.

 A member of the Corporation may serve on no more than three standing committees of the Corporation and Advisory Councils at any time.